 Speaker: Sue-Ellen Anderson-Haynes, MS, RDN, LDN, CPT

 Diabetes is the leading cause of kidney disease, and many people suffer from both conditions.
-In recognition of National Diabetes Month, our November webinar will focus on preventing, managing, and improving diabetic kidney disease.
+In recognition of National Diabetes Month, our November webinar will focus on preventing, and managing diabetic kidney disease.

 Oradora: Dra.
 Sylvia Rosas